OfficeDev/Office-Add-in-samples/Samples/VSTO-shared-code-migration/README.md

 1. UI code that interacts with the user, such as task pane code that uses a WinForm.
 2. Document code that interacts with the document through the Office APIs, such as updating Excel range values.
-3. Business logic, such as algorithms or helper functions that can work independently from the UI or document.
+3. Business logic, such as algorithms or helper functions, that can work independently from the UI or document.

 UI code and document interaction code will need to be rewritten for the Office web add-in.
 However, business logic code can be shared between the VSTO add-in and Office web add-in.

 ## Prepare the solution to run

-You'll need to isntall the required NuGet packages, and add test certificates for the solution to build and run correctly.
+You'll need to install the required NuGet packages, and add test certificates for the solution to build and run correctly.

 1. Start Visual Studio 2019 and open the **/completed/Cell-Analyzer.sln** solution.
 2. In **Solution Explorer**, right-click **Solution 'Cell-Analyzer'**, and choose **Restore NuGet Packages**.